DA-344/navibot-assets/README.md

 # Free-for-all Assets

-The following assets (the one in the #./assets folder) are available to user for everyone, but give credits.
+The following assets (the one in the #./assets folder) are available to use for everyone, but give credits.